-According to the Guidelines for the Development of Local Comprehensive Beach Management Plans established under the Beachfront Management Act (S.C.
-Code Ann. § 48-39-250 et seq.), the following 18 communities are required to develop local comprehensive beach management plans:
+WHEREAS, the Town of Hilton Head Island Local Comprehensive Beach Management Plan is required to be updated in accordance with the Beachfront Management Act (S.C.
+Code Ann. § 48-39-250 et seq), which establishes a requirement that ocean beachfront counties and municipalities prepare local comprehensive beach management plans in coordination with SCDHEC-OCRM; and